To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Bio-Medical Informatics

 5.4.1 Aims of the peer review mechanism

 The aim of the peer review mechanism is to provide constructive feedback to the authors to make the manuscripts publication ready.
-However, the reviewers will strongly review the writings for relevancy, appropriateness, quality of the study carried out, concordance to the guidelines, language used and novelty of the study.
-The reviewers will comment on the writing in order to mentor the authors for improvement in different facets of the manuscript, thereby increasing the likelihood of acceptance.
+The reviewers will strongly review the writings for relevancy, appropriateness, quality of the work, concordance to the guidelines, language appropriateness and novelty of the work.
+The reviewers will comment on the writing in order to mentor the authors for improvements in different facets of the manuscript, thereby increasing the likelihood of acceptance.

 5.4.2 Peer review policy